aws-samples/amazon-lookout-for-equipment-demo-app/README.md

 ## Questions

-Please contact the [**Lookout for Equipment team**](mailto:aws-custfeedback-l4edemoapp@amazon.fr?subject=Lookout%20for%20Equipment%20Demo%20App%20Feedback) or raise an issue on this repository.
+Please contact the [**Lookout for Equipment team**](mailto:aws-custfeedback-l4edemoapp@amazon.fr?subject=Lookout%20for%20Equipment%20Demo%20App%20Feedback) or raise an issue against this repository.

 ## Security